NOAA Hurricane Hunters: Lockheed C-130J Hercules

-The WC-130J Hercules, the replacement for the WP-3D Orion, will be able to tolerate large amounts of turbulence flying through the hurricanes.
-The new aircraft will "accommodate larger science payloads.
-They will be equipped with a variety of updated instrumentation developed from experience with NOAA's current WP-3D Orion aircraft and from across the U.S. government."
+The C-130J Hercules, the future replacement for the WP-3D Orion, will be able to tolerate large amounts of turbulence flying through the hurricanes.
+The new aircraft will "accommodate larger science payloads [and] will be equipped with a variety of updated instrumentation developed from experience with NOAA's current WP-3D Orion aircraft and from across the U.S. government."
 These aircraft are expected to enter service in 2030.